PlanB-Network/bitcoin-educational-content/docs/course_documentation.md

 This folder has a specific structure that is extensively detailed in the next section.

+You can find complete specifications about courses in the [PBN Template Repo](/PBN-template-repo/courses/) folder with full examples of folder and files structure and extensive comments inside all files to understand how to properly format your course.

 # Course Folder Structure

 Any course folder should be placed in the `courses/` folder and respect the following structure: